 Cary Gouldin is the Humanities Liaison at Wheaton’s Wallace Library.
 She provides in-class information and digital literacy instruction, conducts one-on-one research consultations with students, and collaborates with faculty on digital pedagogy and instructional design.
 She served on the Task Force that drafted the original CCTL proposal.

 Peony Fhagen is Associate Provost of Diversity and Faculty Development and Associate Professor of Psychology and African, African American, Diaspora Studies Program.
-Peony founded and currently organizes the faculty forum program on teaching, learning, and diversity.
+Peony founded and organized the faculty forum program on teaching, learning, and diversity.
 This program has provided faculty with an opportunity to engage in dialogue and discussion with themselves and staff colleagues about best teaching practices, pedagogical controversies, and professional identity challenges.
 Peony brings her enthusiasm and creativity for the teaching and learning process to advance the vision and mission of CCTL.

 Shaya Gregory Poku